 Q. I used to crave ice just like a drug addict.
 The first thing in the morning I had to have it.
 I would get a large soft drink and ask for extra ice.
 I didn’t care about the pop-it was the ice I wanted.

 I went to my doctor for a check up because I felt tired and would get out of breath easily.
 My test showed that I was severely anemic, with a blood count of six.
 My physician was so concerned that he called me at home the next evening and told me not to exert myself in any way until they did further testing.

 This had happened so gradually that I didn’t realize I was slowly bleeding to death.
 Further tests showed I had an iron deficiency caused by extremely heavy periods.
 Iron supplements quickly brought my count up to normal ranges, and my cravings for ice went away immediately.
 They never returned, though it has been many years.

 “I am 26 years old as of today.
-I started to eat cornstarch when i was 16.
-At first it was a box every three weeks, but now I’m eating it through a straw and I’m up to a box a day.
-I know that this is abnormal and hurting me because I do not use the restroom as often as i should.
+I started to eat cornstarch when I was 16.
+At first I ate a box every three weeks, but now I’m eating it through a straw and I’m up to a box a day.
+I know that this is abnormal and hurting me because I do not use the restroom as often as I should.

 “I eat it even when I don’t want it, yet I can’t stop.
 My mom eats it as well.
 Can you please help me and tell me what it is that I can do in order to stop because it’s messing up my teeth and I’m gaining weight?”

 We strongly recommend to TA and others struggling with this problem that they be checked for iron or zinc deficiency and take any supplements that are prescribed or recommended.